jens-koning/internet_shutdowns_india/README.md

 end_date: end date of shutdown in "%Y/%m/%d" format.

-duration_days: the duration of the shutdown in days (1 day is 24 hrs).
+duration_days: the duration of the shutdown in days (1 day is 24 hours).

 duration_hours: the duration of the shutdown in hours.